F. W. Winterbotham: Between the wars

 Upon his release in 1918 he went to Christ Church, Oxford, to study law.
 He took a law degree (1920) in the shortened course for returning servicemen, but had no liking for an office job.
 He pursued farming opportunities in Britain, Kenya, and Rhodesia without success.
 By 1929 he was back in Britain, and considered becoming a stockbroker in the City.
-Instead he was recruited to join the staff of the Royal Air Force, where he was assigned to the newly created Air Section of the Secret Intelligence Service (MI-6).
+Instead he was recruited to join the staff of the Royal Air Force, where he was assigned to the newly created Air Section of the Secret Intelligence Service (MI6).
 During the next few years, Winterbotham began the process of building up an intelligence service for the RAF.
 His job was to gather information on the development of military aviation in hostile or potentially hostile countries.
 He recruited agents, and filed and analyzed their reports.

 One of these reports revealed that Germany had secret arrangements with the Soviet Union for the training of military pilots in violation of the Treaty of Versailles.
 William de Ropp, the agent who supplied this information, also informed Winterbotham that the Nazis, not yet in power, wanted to cultivate high-level contacts in Britain; they imagined that "imperialist" Britain would be sympathetic to their own dreams of racial conquest.
 Winterbotham, who was socially well connected, seemed a likely channel.

 This led to a visit by Nazi "philosopher" Alfred Rosenberg in 1932.
-Winterbotham, with the full knowledge of MI-6, escorted Rosenberg around Britain, made some appropriate introductions, and played up to him.
+Winterbotham, with the full knowledge of MI6, escorted Rosenberg around Britain, made some appropriate introductions, and played up to him.
 Neither Ropp nor Rosenberg knew that Winterbotham had any intelligence connections—he was just a civilian official of the Air Staff.

 Winterbotham continued in this role for the next seven years.
 He became a regular visitor to Germany, and an apparent Nazi sympathizer.
 As such, he was welcomed into the highest circles in Germany, meeting Hitler and Göring, and with Göring's Luftwaffe subordinates such as Erhard Milch and Albert von Kesselring.
 He gathered a tremendous amount of information on the Luftwaffe and on German political and military intentions.

-It seems he was also involved in an observer mission with General Franco's fascist forces in the Spanish Civil War.
-A report written by a William Winterbotham, dated 16 February 1937, filed in AIR 40/224, provides highly technical analysis of events that reflected his professional military experience.
+He may also have been involved in an observer mission with General Franco's fascist forces in the Spanish Civil War.
+A report written by a William Winterbottom, dated 16 February 1937, filed in AIR 40/224, provides highly technical analysis of events that reflected his professional military experience.
 It was read by a member of the Air Intelligence Staff on 26 September 1937.

 In 1938, Winterbotham recruited Sidney Cotton to carry out some very successful aerial reconnaissance over Italy and Germany in 1939–40 in a private Lockheed 12A aircraft.